-One of the distinguishable facts about GCP is that most of the GCP resources have either global, zonal or regional scope.
-This is applicable to different GCP resources like Global load balancing, VPC networks, network configuration, disk images, storage buckets etc. The resources such as images, addresses, snapshots, VPC network, firewalls, instant templates, routes, and global operations have assigned global scope.
+One of the distinguishable facts about GCP is that most of the GCP resources have either global, zonal, or regional scope.
+This is applicable to different GCP resources like Global load balancing, VPC networks, network configuration, disk images, storage buckets, etc. The resources such as images, addresses, snapshots, VPC networks, firewalls, instant templates, routes, and global operations have assigned global scope.

 The regional scope is assigned for resources like subnets, regional managed instance groups, regional persistent disks, and regional operations.
 The zonal scope is assigned to machine types, zonal managed instance groups, per zone, and similar operations.
 In the case of Amazon Web Services, the entire scope is either local or regional.